merely-useful/py-rse/index.md

 And finally:

 **Don't let anyone break these rules just because they're frequent contributors or in positions of power.**
+As @Grue2015 says,
-The culture of any organization is shaped by the worst behavior it is willing to tolerate @Grue2015.
+the culture of any organization is shaped by the worst behavior it is willing to tolerate.
 The main figures in a project should be *more* respectful than everyone else in order to show what standards everyone else is expected to meet.